 Related: Having a knife with a sheath is great, but what happens when you need both hands free?
 The Ontario Knives Leg Strap does all of the work for you by keeping your knife out of the way but still close by for you to have access to your blade.
 The strap is fully adjustable to any leg circumference, making it the perfect gift for any knife enthusiast, regardless of size or gender.

 Weight: 8.2 ounces

-Features: 14C28N fixed blade with Tungsten DLC coating, black 3D machined G-10 handles, lanyard Hole, black nylon molle compatible sheath w/ leather strap
+Specific features: 14C28N fixed blade with tungsten DLC coating, black 3D machined G-10 handles, lanyard hole, black nylon molle compatible sheath w/ leather strap

 Best use: Cutting and carving

 The Zero Tolerance ZT0160 Combat Knife is one of the smaller knives that we recommend for those who want something easier to carry.
 However, don’t let that discourage you because this knife packs a great deal of punch.